rtCamp/Frappe-Manager/docs/reference/migrations.md

 The bench half of the callback gate is additionally skipped for `stop`, `delete`, and `maintenance`.
 Of those, only `stop` and `delete` carry no in-command check either, so those two are the ones you can always run against a bench you cannot migrate. `maintenance` still refuses, just without the offer to migrate inline.

 While a migration runs, every other fm command on the host is refused (and a migration refuses to start while anything else runs); observation commands like `fm list` stay usable throughout.
-See [Process Locks](locks.md).
+See [Process locks](locks.md).

 !!! note "Non-interactive runs"
     Under `--non-interactive` the callback's prompt cannot be answered, so a pending migration fails the command with a message naming `fm migrate`.
 Migrate explicitly before the rest of a CI job.
 Running `fm migrate` or `fm services migrate` itself under `--non-interactive` without `--yes` is refused the same way, naming `--yes` instead -- `--dry-run` is the one form of either command that never prompts and always exits 0, so it works non-interactively with no flag needed.

 ---

-## Version Tracking
+## Version tracking

 **Global services & configuration**, in `~/frappe/fm_config.toml` (fm still accepts the older `[migration_state]` table and the `migrated_to` / `system_migrated_to` key spellings, rewriting them to `[schema].version` on the next migration):